 Substances Quantity, %

-Water 82.6
+Water 82,6

 Ash 0,4

-Fats 1.0
+Fats 0,1

 Carbohydrates 16,48

-Proteins 0,42

-Energy value,
+Proteins Energy value, 0,42

 Kcal/100g 68

-Vitamins rig. %
+Vitamins mg, %

 β - carotene 0,17

-E 0.06
+E 0,06

-PP 0.23
+PP 0,23

 C 14,5

-As the results show, the structure of agar is destructed completely at carbamide concentration of 5 mold, while in the presence of melon pulp the value P decreases but is preserved in the field 30·10-3N/m2 even a carbamide concentration of 8 mol/l.
+As the results show, the structure of agar is destructed completely at carbamide concentration of 5 mol/L while in the presence of melon pulp the value P decreases but is preserved in the field 30·10-3N/m2 even at carbamide concentration of 8 mol/l.
 This indicates the determining role of hydrophobic interactions between non-polar parts of carbohydrates alongside with hydrogen bonds.

 Food systems are quite complex by their chemical composition (Table 1).
-To regulate the flavoring properties, marketable state and to prolongate the storage term, food colors, aromatizing substances are preservatives are added to them.
+To regulate the flavoring properties, marketable state and to prolongate the storage term, food colors, aromatizing substances and preservatives are added to them.
 In the composition of confectioneries there must be sugar and citric acid due to their flavoring properties and preserving effect.
-In this regard, the effect of sugar and citric acid (CA) as structurization of the agar - melon pulp system was studied (Fig. 4 and 5).
+In this regard, the effect of sugar and citric acid (CA) or structurization of the agar - melon pulp system was studied (Fig. 4 and 5).

-It is interesting that the effect of sugar concentration on the strength (P) curve of agar itself penethrough minimum, while for the agar-melon pulp system one can observe the increase in the strength win the increase in the content of sugar in the system (Fig. 4) The decrease in the strength of agar gelatin at concentrations of sugar (C≤0.05%) is explained by destruction of H-bonds in polymer solution.
-However, the increase in the content of sugar results in dehydration of the system and, consequently, the growth of graph strength.
+It is interesting that the effect of sugar concentration on the strength (P) curve of agar itself passethrough minimum, while for the agar-melon pulp system one can observe the increase in the strength with the increase in the content of sugar in the system (Fig. 4) The decrease in the strength of agar gelatin at low concentrations of sugar ($C \le 0.05\%$) is explained by destruction of H-bonds in polymer solution.
+However, the increase in the content of sugar results in dehydration of the system and, consequently, the growth of gelatin strength.

-To elucidate the mechanism of interaction of food jellies ingredients, viscosimetric investigations were carried out (Fig. 5).
-The minimum on the curve of viscosimetric titration of agar by melon pelo can be explained by compactization of macromolecules due to interaction of high molecular components of the system, i.e. pulp.
-The is saturation a repulsion a viscosity ir dissociated repulsion.
+To elucidate the mechanism of interaction of food jellies ingredients, viscosimetric investigations carried out (Fig. 5).
+The minimum on the curve of viscosimetric titration of agar by melon pulp can be explained by compactization of macromolecules due to interaction of high molecular components of the system, i.e. pulp.
+The in saturation v repulsion a viscosity in dissociated repulsion.

-Fig. 4: The and the
+Fig. 4: The and th

-Fig. 6: agar-melon pi
+Fig. 6: agar-melon p

-Introducts their strength components w
+Introducti their strength components w

-A determ indicated by t separately leasignificantly in the structure significant in t system, i.e. formation of an interpolymer complex between macromolecules of agar and pectines of melon pulp.
-The increase in viscosity with the increase in the content of melon pulp is likely to take place due to saturation with COO' - groups of the formed complexes agar-galacturonic acid, this leading to their mutual repulsion and, consequently, the increase in the sizes of macromolecules.
+A determ indicated by t separately lead significantly in the structure significant in t system, i.e. formation of an interpolymer complex between macromolecules of agar and pectines of melon pulp.
+The increase in viscosity with the increase in the content of melon pulp is likely to take place due to saturation with COO - groups of the formed complexes agar-galacturonic acid, this leading to their mutual repulsion and, consequently, the increase in the sizes of macromolecules.
 The decrease in the reduced viscosity in the system agar-agar-sugar can be explained by formation of hydrogen bonds between dissociated groups of agar and sugar that prevents their participation in the processes of electrostatic repulsion.